ACCENT VARIATION AND CHANGE

 pronunciation assessment

-native vs. non-native pronunciation teacher
+pronunciation teacher training

-Deadline for abstract submissions is August 31st, 2024.
-Please send an abstract of up to 400 words in word document (excluding references) to accents@uni.lodz.pl with the intended format, name and affiliation written under the title.
-The proposals will go through the process of peer review, after which notifications of acceptance will be sent out by September 30th, 2024.
+Deadline for abstract submissions is August 15th, 2025.
+Please send an abstract of up to 400 words in word document NOT pdf (excluding references) to accents@uni.lodz.pl with the intended format, Author name(s) and affiliation written under the title.The proposals will go through the process of peer review, after which notifications of acceptance will be sent out by September 20th, 2025.

 Information on our previous conferences can be found at filolog.uni.lodz.pl/accents under Abstracts.
 Please send all conference related questions to accents@uni.lodz.pl